 Pregnancy and breast-feeding

 If you are pregnant or think you may be pregnant, tell your doctor, nurse or pharmacist before you receive this vaccine.
-No data are available yet regarding the use of Spikevax JN.1 during pregnancy.
+No data are available yet regarding the use of Spikevax LP.8.1 during pregnancy.
 However, a large amount of information from pregnant women vaccinated with Spikevax (original) during the second and third trimester have not shown negative effects on the pregnancy or the newborn baby.
 While information on effects on pregnancy or the newborn baby after vaccination during the first trimester is limited, no increased risk for miscarriage has been seen.
-Since differences between the two products are only related to the spike protein in the vaccine, and there are no clinically meaningful differences, Spikevax JN.1 can be used during pregnancy.
+Since differences between the two products are only related to the spike protein in the vaccine, and there are no clinically meaningful differences, Spikevax LP.8.1 can be used during pregnancy.

-No data are available yet regarding the use of Spikevax JN.1 during breast feeding.
+No data are available yet regarding the use of Spikevax LP.8.1 during breast feeding.

 However, no effects on the breastfed newborn/infant are anticipated.
 Data from women who were breastfeeding after vaccination with Spikevax (original) have not shown a risk for adverse effects in breastfed newborns/infants.
-Spikevax JN.1 can be given during breastfeeding.
+Spikevax LP.8.1 can be given during breastfeeding.

 Driving and using machines